cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 * Watson Studio project

 Simply use the *Deployments* tab of the project in Watson Studio.
-Test data can be sumbitted either in a typed form, JSON-formatted code, or as a data sources.
-It is very simple that you don't have to write a line of code. [sp20-516-252
+Test data can be submitted either in a typed form, JSON-formatted code, or as a data source.
+It is very simple that you don't even have to write a line of code . [sp20-516-252-model-deployment]
-    -model-deployment]

 * Python Client

-Models can be deployed using the Python client if you are working on a local Python development environment or a Python notebook.
+Models can be deployed using Python client if you are working on a local Python development environment or a Python notebook.

-In fact, you can train your model by submitting a training job to IBM Cloud infrastructure by writing a few lines of code on your local Python notebook .
-During the training process, you can run command to get updates on its training progress.
+You can train a model by submitting a training job to IBM Cloud infrastructure with a few lines of code on your local Python notebook.
+During training, you can run commands to get updates on its training progress.

   After training, you can store the model in Watson Machine Learning repository.
-Then you can deploy the model by applying the test data to the
+Then you can deploy the model by applying test data to the
     stored model.
-A prediction and actual result will be returned. [sp20-516-252 -model-deployment]
+A prediction and the actual result will be returned. [sp20-516-252-model-deployment]

-An full example and code that demonstrate the use of Python client can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-python-mnist-tutorial.html).
+An example and code that demonstrate the use of Python client can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-python-mnist-tutorial.html).

 * REST API